 If it’s not possible to obtain consent from everyone with parental responsibility, then it is advisable to seek the services of a professional mediator (a form of Alternative Dispute Resolution).
 If this isn’t practical, or mediation fails to reach a satisfactory resolution, the next step is to seek a court order.

 If granted, a court order allows the name of a child to be changed without the consent of the other party.
 The type of order that you need to apply for is called a Specific Issue Order.
 This type of order gives direction on a specific area of your child’s life, in this case, their legal name.

-To apply for a Specific Issue order you would need to complete form C100 and submit it to a local court that deals with family matters.
-At the time of writing the applicable court fee is £210, although it’s possible to claim a fee reduction, depending on your individual circumstances.
+To apply for a Specific Issue order, you need to complete form C100 and submit it to a local court that deals with family matters.
+At the time of writing, the applicable court fee is £210, although it may be possible to claim a fee reduction, depending on your circumstances.

-It should be noted that a court order will only be granted whereby the name change is considered to be in the ‘best interest of the child’.
-Infact, there is an implicit bias on the side of the courts not intervening because section 1(5) of the Children Act 1989 reads:
+Please note that a court order will only be granted if the name change is considered to be in the best interest of the child.
+In fact, there is an implicit bias in favour of the courts not intervening because section 1(5) of the Children Act 1989 reads: